That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 The hard truth (you already know this, but do it anyway)

-What research with glucose monitors revealed
+What research with glucose monitors showed

 Changing the order.
 Same meal, different order: